NicolasPetton/seq.el/README.md

   `seq-doseq` is primarily useful for side-effects.

+- `seq-let` args &rest body
+  Bind the variables in ARGS to the elements of SEQ then evaluate BODY.
+  ARGS can also include the `&rest' marker followed by a variable name to be bound to the rest of SEQ.

 ## Contributing

 Since this library is in Emacs 25, contributors must have signed the